Biomass Wood Chip Fuel

-Practicality Brown have many decades of experience in the commercial production of purpose made wood chip, for both the amenity and fuel markets.
-As such, we are able to provide secure, reliable, competitive and quality-controlled supply of wood chip fuel to the South East of England.
+Practicality Brown has many decades of experience in the commercial production of purpose made wood chip, for both the amenity and fuel markets.
+We are accredited by the Woodfuel quality assurance scheme and are able to provide secure, reliable, competitive and quality-controlled supply of wood chip fuel throughout the South East of England.

 Wood Fuel Suppliers

 We offer customised energy service contracts covering fuel supply and maintenance appropriate to each client’s circumstances and requirements:

 - Long Term Wood Chip Fuel Supply Contracts